akashjorss/Twitter_Sentiment_Analysis_Using_Neo4j/README.md

 Follow GitHub flow: https://guides.github.com/introduction/flow/
 1. Clone this branch (git clone "repo_url")
 2. Checkout a branch (git checkout -b "branch_name")
 3. Make changes to the code.
-(Create your java project or add a class to the existing java)
+(Create your java project or add a class to the existing project)
 4. Write a readme.
 5. push the changes to the branch.
 6. Submit a pull request for the review.